pafoster/gdir/README.rst

-gdir: Get Train/Bus Times Using the Command Line
+gdir: Get Train/Bus Directions Using the Command Line
 =========================

 ``gdir`` is a command line tool which queries Google Directions for public transport routes.
 The tool displays results as human-readable text.